 How Does a Pregnancy Test Work?

-When a woman becomes pregnant, her body begins to produce the human pregnancy hormone known as hCG.
-This hormone is produced right after a fertilized egg attaches to the wall of the uterus.
-The level of hCG increases approximately six days after fertilization and continues to rise rapidly.
+When a woman becomes pregnant, her body produces the human pregnancy hormone known as hCG.
+This hormone is made right after a fertilized egg attaches to the uterus wall.
+The hCG level increases approximately six days after fertilization and rises rapidly.
 A positive test means the hCG is present at a high enough level to indicate probable pregnancy.

 When Should I Take a Pregnancy Test?